SEEBURGER Business Integration Suite The central platform for your digital transformation.Download whitepaper now

 The creation and delivery of paper invoices are highly manual and inefficient business processes for suppliers.
 These cause high costs and lead to errors and late payments.

 From receipt of incoming invoices to release, all work steps are logged in a revision-proof manner.

 Using E-Invoicing for outgoing invoices optimizes these internal processes, saves costs, increases the transparency of internal processes and improves the environmental footprint.
 Companies can thus improve their customer loyalty and secure market opportunities and competitive advantages.

 The process of digital invoice delivery can be divided into four simplified steps: input, preparation, portal and transfer/export.

-Start: After the invoices have been created with an ERP system, the outgoing invoices are automatically transferred via an interface to the e-invoicing solution for digital outgoing invoices.
+Entry: After the invoices have been created with an ERP system, the outgoing invoices are automatically transferred via an interface to the E-Invoicing solution for digital outgoing invoices.

 Portal: In a portal application, the outgoing invoice book can optionally be viewed centrally and an audit-proof archive can also be connected.

 Transfer/Export: In the last step, the electronic invoice is sent to the invoice recipient, for example by email as an attachment or as a secure download link.
 A connection of invoice recipients via EDI (EDIFACT) is also a common approach.